 Above: The kudzu vine chokes forests, literally smothering trees and other plants, preventing them from getting sunlight.
 It is said to be herbicide resistant, so regardless of the negative health and environmental impact, herbicides should be crossed off the list.
-Image by Jon Person via Flickr.
+Photograph by Ken Ratcliff via Flickr.

-Above: Kudzu is creeping into New York and Pennsylvania, and has been found as far north as coastal Canada.
-Image by Albert Tenuta and Terry Anderson.
+Kudzu is creeping into New York and Pennsylvania, and has been found as far north as coastal Canada.

 No. 3: Some like to fight fire with fire and turn kudzu’s smothering technique back on itself.